F9NNEC/F9NNEC/README.md

 **`Hello there, I'm Adit!`**

-Undergraduate Electrical Engineering Student at Sriwijaya University<br/>
+⚡Undergraduate Electrical Engineering Student at Sriwijaya University<br/>
-Sharing about my journey and learnings in tech<br/>
+🌐Sharing about my journey and learnings in tech<br/>
-Currently learning about web development and robotics!<br/>
+💻Currently learning about web development and robotics!<br/>